Social Penetration: The Development of Interpersonal Relationships |

 Stranica 125

-For example , complex behavior patterns are organized as a hierarchy and range from discrete , molecular levels of behavior to holistic , integrated behavior sets .
-Scheflen ( 1968 ) states : The units are found in the form of hierarchy ...
+... behavior patterns are organized as a hierarchy and range from discrete , molecular levels of behavior to holistic , integrated behavior sets .
+Scheflen ( 1968 ) states : The units are found in the form of hierarchy of levels of ...

-For example , complex behavior patterns are organized as a hierarchy and range from discrete , molecular levels of behavior to holistic , integrated behavior sets .
-Scheflen ( 1968 ) states : The units are found in the form of hierarchy ...
+... behavior patterns are organized as a hierarchy and range from discrete , molecular levels of behavior to holistic , integrated behavior sets .
+Scheflen ( 1968 ) states : The units are found in the form of hierarchy of levels of ...

 Stranica 133

-This study examined stress , performance , social interaction , territorial behavior , and several other ecological behaviors .
-Successful group members seemed to synchronize their behavior with one another and form an effective team ...
+... behavior , and several other ecological behaviors .
+Successful group members seemed to synchronize their behavior with one another and form an effective team compared with aborters .
+For example , synchrony was examined via patterns of ...

-This study examined stress , performance , social interaction , territorial behavior , and several other ecological behaviors .
-Successful group members seemed to synchronize their behavior with one another and form an effective team ...
+... behavior , and several other ecological behaviors .
+Successful group members seemed to synchronize their behavior with one another and form an effective team compared with aborters .
+For example , synchrony was examined via patterns of ...

 Sadržaj